16 | Kiss And Kill

 Athena and Ares quickly pounce on me when I come in, firing questions at me.
 I raise my hands, ultimately silencing them.

-“Lily and I had a friendly talk with each other.
+“Nicole and I had a friendly talk with each other.
 I think she will stay out of my way for now.”
 I inform them, smirking.

 Athena arches an eyebrow, surprised.